- Ann Druyan, Emmy- and Peabody-award winning writer/producer/director and creative director of NASA’s Voyager Interstellar Message;

 - Lisa Kaltenegger, associate professor of astronomy and director of Cornell’s Carl Sagan Institute; and

-One of the handful of Golden Record covers that remain on Earth will be featured in a special exhibit at Cornell University Library’s Division of Rare and Manuscript Collections, courtesy of Ann Druyan -- it has never before been on public display.
-The multi-media exhibit will include images and sounds from the Golden Record, as well as the original book by Isaac Newton that was photographed for the Golden Record and a first-edition, signed copy of Carl Sagan’s “Murmurs of Earth.”
-A copy of the Voyager Golden Record boxed set, newly issued by Ozma Records and donated by producers Timothy Daly and David Pescovitz, will also be on display.
-The free exhibit will be open on Thursday, Oct.
-19 from 9 am – 5 pm, Friday, Oct.
+One of the handful of Golden Record covers that remain on Earth is featured in a special exhibit at Cornell University Library’s Division of Rare and Manuscript Collections, courtesy of Ann Druyan -- it has never before been on public display.
+The multi-media exhibit includes images and sounds from the Golden Record, as well as the original book by Isaac Newton that was photographed for the Golden Record and a first-edition, signed copy of Carl Sagan’s “Murmurs of Earth.”
+A copy of the Voyager Golden Record boxed set, newly issued by Ozma Records and donated by producers Timothy Daly and David Pescovitz, is also on display.
+The free exhibit opened Oct.
+19 and can also be seen Friday, Oct.
 20 from 9 am – 5 pm, and Saturday, Oct.
 21 from 11 am – 5 pm, on level 2B, Kroch Library.

 “Unafraid of the Dark,” the final episode of “Cosmos: A SpaceTime Odyssey” that features the Voyager mission, will screen Oct.
 20 at 4:45 p.m. at Cornell Cinema and will be introduced by Andrew Hicks, assistant professor of music.
-After the film Druyan, producer, director and co-writer of the episode, and David Pescovitz, co-founder of Ozma Records, issuer of the Golden Record boxed set, will offer reflections and answer questions.
+After the film Druyan, producer, director, and co-writer of the episode along with Ozma Records co-founder David Pescovitz and designer Lawrence Azerrad, co-producers of the Golden Record boxed set, will offer reflections and answer questions.